xzhseh/PlainFileRepo/CPP/buffer_pool_manager/README.md

 - PageGuard encapsulation to provide safe access to Page objects, with automatic lock release using RAII mechanism to avoid potential deadlocks, as well as manual Unpin and Unlatch interfaces for added flexibility
 - Basic stress testing with 5000 QPS achieved under conditions of 64-page buffer pool size and 16 concurrent threads accessing a single BPM instance

-## Usage

-The implementation is provided as a set of C++ source files that can be compiled into an executable or library.
-To use the implementation, simply include the header files in your project and link against the compiled library.

 ## Test

 I use **Google Test** framework for the testing of this project.